Lu-sdd/swift_todolist/README.md

 - Gesture-based interactions (swipe to delete, drag to move)
 - MVVM structure in SwiftUI
 - Data flow with `@Published` and `@StateObject`

 ---

-## 🧪 Next Steps

-- Finish the "Add Todo" view and logic
-- Add toggle for marking items as completed
-- Optionally add data persistence (UserDefaults or CoreData)

----